stone-payments/sling-web-framework/packages/sling-framework/README.md

 If set to false, `reflectToAttribute` tells the component that the property can only be passed throught javascript.
 This is useful when dealing with complex values like objects or arrays; we usually don't want those being passed throught html.

 With `observer: 'restrictRate'`, we tell the component how to react to `rate` changes.
-In our example, the component should call the `restrictRate` method, that coerces `rate` to an integer between zero and five.
+In our example, the component calls the `restrictRate` method, that coerces `rate` to an integer between zero and five.

 The `observer` callback receives the current and the last property values as first and second parameters, respectively.